 These are the most expensive beginner’s fins going but if you can afford them they offer fantastic comfort and sensitivity, whilst also looking insanely cool!

-TUSA are a highly respected scuba gear manufacturer – in fact it’s a pair of Tusa Fins: the SF-22 Solla, that topped our list as best beginner’s fins of all time!
+TUSA are a highly respected scuba gear manufacturer – in fact it’s a pair of Tusa Fins: the SF-22 Solla, that topped our list as best fins for beginners.